finos/tracdap/doc/modelling/tutorial/chapter_3_inputs_and_outputs.rst

 This example use a dynamic input to get some information about the schema of an unknown dataset.
 You could use this approach to build common reports for a large collection of datasets, because the same model can run on .....
+TODO

 .. note::
     The TRAC metadata store already holds an entry for every dataset on the platform,